eliasuran/mpuVim/README.md

 To remove or add a plugin, simply remove or add it from the list respectively.
 Since mpuVim is using the _lazy_ package manager, everything that is needed for a plugin is a string with the link.

 When adding or removing a plugin, make sure to exit and reopen Neovim, and you will see lazy downloading it automatically.

+### Configuring plugins

+Configuration for any plugin is done in the _after/plugin_ directory.
+Each file represents the configuration of a single plugin.

+To edit the configuration of an already configured plugin, navigate to its configuration file in the plugin directory.
+From there, edit it as you please, and it will be updated once you close and reopen Neovim.

+When adding your own configuration for a plugin, just create a new file and include any configuration you might like.
+If the file is in _after/plugin_, it will automatically apply to the installed plugin.
+As simple as that!

 ### Remaps